Frequently Asked Questions

 Q: Does an enrollment application expire?

-A: Applications are valid for ten testing windows.
-If you are not successful in your initial attempt at the exam, by submitting a re-registration form and fee you may retake the exam once per testing window for a period of ten testing windows from the date of your initial application.
+A: Applications are valid for ten consecutive testing windows.
+If you are not successful in your initial attempt at the exam, by submitting a re-registration form and fee you may retake each exam Part once per testing window for a period of nine consecutive testing windows after your initial window.
 The application expires after ten testing windows and a candidate wishing to pursue the credential again must submit a new application and fees.

 Q: How can I distinguish myself as an FP&A Candidate on my resume or job application?